 We take children’s safeguarding very seriously in school and understand e-safety is something we all have to work together on.
 E-safety is part of Safeguarding for us and our E-safety policy is an appendix to the Safeguarding policy.
 Our aim is to help children stay safe online through education, empowering them to make the right decisions.

-What should you do if you see something that upsets you?
+What should your child do if they see something that upsets them?

 - Always tell a trusted adult straight away.